The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 These poll numbers are why he can't yet go ahead and rip up the Defense of Marriage Act.

-Barney Frank's weighed in on this now.
+I mean, Barney Franks weighed in on this now.

 Oh, yeah.

-With uh Republicans steadily increasing their criticism of Mr. Obama, particularly on the budget deficit, the poll found that the Republican Party is viewed favorably by only 28% of those polled.
+With Republicans steadily increasing their criticism of Mr. Obama, particularly on the budget deficit, the poll found that the Republican Party is viewed favorably by only 28% of those polled.

-That's the lowest rating in New York Times history, but in contrast, uh 57% said they had a favorable view of the Democrat Party.
+But in contrast, 57% said they had a favorable view of the Democrat Party.

-Doesn't matter, it's all crumbling here.
+It's all crumbling here.

 So this is to be expected.